All Episodes

 We did it.

-They have elections, they have a government.
+They have a government.

-We uh we provide a democracy for that.
+We provided democracy for that.

-Yeah, but Ron, I understand all that.
+But Ron, I understand all that.

 Let me focus you on the issue.

-The issue is is the military killing innocent civilians.
+The issue is, is the military killing innocent civilians?

 Yes.